First Published 15 Feb 2023 Last Updated 23 Oct 2024 Difficulty level : Easy

 Note: For Access 2007, it is 20 characters.

-The higher limit applies to all versions from A2007 onwards BUT there is an important caveat in some versions
+The higher limit applies to all versions from A2007 onwards BUT there is an important caveat in some versions.

 For A2007 onwards, a database password can have up to 20 characters.
-More than 20 characters can be entered but any additional characters are not saved
+More than 20 characters can be entered but any additional characters are not saved.

 NotValidPassword

-This means that the maximum usable password limit is only 19 characters when used as a backend database.
+For affected versions, this means that the maximum usable password limit is only 19 characters when used as a backend database.

-For further details, see my article: Maximum Password Length in Access Files
+For further details, see my article: Maximum Password Length in Access Files.

 The issue has been reported to Microsoft several times in recent years.